-Aeolus (Van Oord) is an innovative and advanced transport and installation jack up vessel for installing Offshore wind turbines.
-The jack up vessel was ordered by Van Oord at the German shipyard Sietas in Hamburg and was to be delivered in September 2012.
-Eager.one was asked to construct leg-lifting equipment and to prepare a method statement for placing the legs and spudcans.
+Aeolus (Van Oord) is an innovative and advanced transport and installation jack-up vessel for installing Offshore wind turbines.
+The jack-up vessel was ordered by Van Oord at the German shipyard Sietas in Hamburg and was to be delivered in September 2012.
+Eager.one was asked to construct lifting equipment for the jack-up legs and to prepare a method statement for placing the legs and spudcans.

-We designed heavy lifting equipment for lifting the four legs.
-We came up with the idea of a hydraulic pin-pusher lifting tool to lift the legs at the top.
+For the lifting of the four legs, we designed heavy lifting equipment.
+We came up with the idea of a hydraulic pin-pusher lifting tool, to lift the legs at the top.
 At the bottom of the leg we installed a tailing frame to support the legs during the upending.
-First we placed the legs upright on the dock and removed the frame before positioning the leg into the jack up vessel.
+First we placed the legs upright on the dock and removed the frame before positioning the leg into the jack-up vessel.

-As the four legs were installed, it was time to attach the spudcans to the legs.
-Spudcans are inverted cones which are mounted below the jack up legs.
-Eager.one prepared method statement to install the spudcans out of the drydock.
-Via the jack up leg a cable was lowered and attached to the spudcan by divers.
-The spudcan was then lifted and bolted to the leg from the inside.
+As soon as the four legs were installed, it was time to attach the spudcans to the legs.
+Spudcans are inverted cones which are mounted below the jack-up legs.
+Eager.one prepared the method statement to install the spudcans out of the drydock.
+Via the jack-up leg a cable was lowered and attached to the spudcan by divers.
+After that, the spudcan was lifted and bolted to the leg from the inside.
 A very precise job.

-To cover this operation our engineers were presented at the time the spudcans were installed.
-Setbacks could be helped immediately and on the spot, this ensured a swift operation.
+For support during the operation, our engineers were present on-site at the time the spudcans were installed.
+Therefore, setbacks could be immediately solved, which ensured a swift operation.

 Senior Project Engineer

 Heavy lifting equipment was designed for the lifting of four jack-up legs.
 A hydraulic pin-pusher lifting tool lifted the legs at the top.
 And at the bottom of the jack-up leg a tailing frame was installed, to support the legs during the upending.

 Call +31 (0) 30 240 80 60 or use the contact form.
 We always respond within 24 hours.